 Do volunteers receive discounts?

-Zoo volunteers receive discounts on food and non-alcoholic beverages at our restaurants, plus 20% off at our gift shops.
+Zoo volunteers receive discounts on food and non-alcoholic beverages at our restaurants, plus 20 percent off at our gift shops.
 Many zoo events have a discounted rate for volunteers.
 Additionally, free regular admission is offered to volunteers at many local museums and cultural attractions, and there are additional discounts at some local businesses.